 While it is a common and minor procedure, treat it like you would any minor surgery or as if you had just given blood.
 It is recommended that you avoid exerting yourself beyond your normal day to day self-care activities, take a day or two off from working out, and generally relax.
 It is a great time to catch up on those episodes of your favorite show you may have missed, read a book or even spend some extra time with your loved ones.

 These activities have been shown to help the healing process and likely give you a much needed break from the stresses of life.
 Once your gums have healed after your dental extraction, you will be able to choose from one of several options to replace your tooth.
 The most basic option is a dental bridge, which is a dental appliance that is attached to the adjacent teeth.

 Are There Other Alternatives to Bridges and Dentures After a Tooth Extraction?

 Alternatively, you may be able to elect to have a dental implant placed.
 A dental implant is an artificial tooth that is implanted into your jaw with a titanium or zirconium post.
 Dr. Zadeh will help determine which option for tooth replacement is right for you after your extraction.

 Dental implants have become increasingly common and affordable.
 They are a very popular option for seniors or individuals who are missing their front teeth.
-Some patients can even have a dental implant placed the same day as an extraction, so you can go home with a brand new tooth or teeth after your extraction if you are a good candidate for same day implants.
+Some patients can even have a dental implant placed the same day as an extraction, and you can go home with a brand-new tooth or teeth after your extraction if you are a good candidate for same-day implants.

-Dr. Zadeh, Beverly Hills reconstructive dentist, routinely performs extractions and strives to make it as comfortable and pleasant as possible.
-Call his office today at (310) 273-2020 to make an appointment to have your damaged or impacted tooth examined.
+Our skilled reconstructive dentist and team routinely perform tooth extractions in Beverly Hills, California, and strive to make your treatment as comfortable and pleasant as possible.
+Call our office today at 310-273-9919 to make an appointment to have your damaged or impacted tooth examined.